Fill up your kit with paints, coloured paper, cool stationery, fabrics and more from these arts and craft shops in

 Wish I Were Stitching

-These specialists in all things stringy don’t just stock yarn and thread (in every colour under the sun!), they also hold needleskill workshops and single session classes so you and your little ones can pick up a new skill (it’s never too early to get the kids sewing their own clothes: think of how much money we could save on new threads!).
+This specialist in all things stringy don’t just stock yarn and thread (in every colour under the sun!), it also holds needle skill workshops and single session classes so you and your little ones can pick up a new skill (it’s never too early to get the kids sewing their own clothes: think of how much money there is to be saved on new threads!).
 This is your go to for anything from Amigurumis to cross-stitching and embroidery.

 Wish I Were Stitching, Unit 03-12A, LTC Building B, 12 Arumugam Road, Singapore 409958